bookemoji/bookemoji/README.md

 # bookemoji

-📕 Bookemoji is a component library for svelte.
+📚 Bookemoji is a component workshop for svelte and sveltekit.
 Rethought to suite the needs of a sveltekit application.

-**Vision**

-- It integrates tightly with _your_ sveltekit app. — deploys with your application
-- It is a set of unstyled components, yours to own and style freely
-- No JSX, no obscure errors, just straight svelte and sveltekit.
-- Low Dependencies
-- Very little magic—just enough for some sorcerers to wield if astute to learn
+See [bookemoji.dev](https://bookemoji.dev) for information, documentation, and examples.